aptos-foundation/AIPs/aips/aip-94.md

 Aptos (APT), the layer 1 blockchain that we’re building upon, employs a Proof of Stake (PoS) consensus mechanism, wherein validators stake tokens to participate in network operations and governance.
 Currently, Aptos has a 30-day lock-up period for staked tokens, one of the longest among layer 1 protocols.
 This duration aims to ensure network stability and robust on-chain governance.
 However, feedback from various stakeholders suggests that reducing this period might offer significant benefits.
-As such, we’re proposing some possible implementation options for our community to consider.
+As such, we’re proposing some possible implementation options for our community to consider (see it here https://x.com/AmnisFinance/status/1805072839508418622).
 We conducted a survey within the community, and the winning option is to reduce the lock-up period to 14 days and the voting period to 3 days.
 This combination offers the best trade-offs between shorter staking lockup and providing ample time for the community to vote on governance proposals on Aptos.

 ## Rationale